DORA Compliance for Commerce: Why SaaS Platforms Create Third-Party ICT Risk

 Beyond financial services, DORA’s ICT risk controls increasingly extend into adjacent sectors.
 Organizations in energy and carbon markets building commerce capabilities must implement DORA controls when serving EU essential entities.
 Public sector procurement platforms handling critical operational data face similar requirements.

-EU automotive manufacturing eCommerce operations intersect with DORA where supply chain finance touches regulated institutions.
-IGaming platforms licensed in the EU are increasingly subject to DORA as gaming regulators harmonize with financial services standards.
+EU automotive manufacturing eCommerce operations intersect with DORA where supply chain finance touches regulated institutions. iGaming platforms licensed in the EU are increasingly subject to DORA as gaming regulators harmonize with financial services standards.

 Why Can’t SaaS Commerce Platforms Meet DORA Requirements?